cvxpy/cvxpy/doc/source/tutorial/constraints/index.rst

     :type pos: bool
     :param neg: Is the variable constrained to be negative?
     :type neg: bool
-    :param bounds: Is the variable bounded by above or below?
+    :param bounds: Is the variable bounded below and/or above?
-    :type bounds: list of numeric type
+    :type bounds: iterable of length two

 The ``value`` field of Variables and Parameters can be assigned a value after construction, but the assigned value must satisfy the object attributes.